aspose-html/Aspose.HTML-API-References/english/net/aspose.html.drawing/itruetypefont/getdata/_index.md

 ### Return Value

-Stream with the font data
+The stream with the font data.

 ### See Also